 This very special dog knew that every resident and every encounter was completely different, based on what that person needed.
 One little girl he worked with for several months wrote this note that best describes his work.

 Thank you for making me laugh when I am sad.
 Thank you for always looking out for me and wanting to protect me.
 Thank you for caring about me when I don’t have the energy to care about myself.
 Thank you for coming to visit me when I am feeling down and forcing me to do the things that will help me.

-Outside of his therapy work, Cross trained and competed in obedience, agility, search and rescue, and protection, but loved his therapy work first and foremost.
+Outside of his work, Cross trained and competed in obedience, agility, search and rescue, and protection, but loved his role as a therapy dog first and foremost.
 Indeed, this came through loud and clear to everyone at Rogers who knew him.
-Consider this tribute from Cresta Nutter, CTRS, Pet Therapy Coordinator at Rogers Behavioral Health:
+Consider this tribute from Cresta Nutter, coordinator of the pet assisted intervention program at Rogers Behavioral Health:

 “Cross had been working with our residents/patients for many years.
 Every time that Cross would come to visit our programs, he was always so gentle and had a sense of who needed his love and affection the most.
 Cross had a lot of tricks up his sleeve and always seemed to have a smile on his face and joy in his heart to share with all our residents.
 He will be and is greatly missed during these times of uncertainty.